 Please make sure to always lock your vehicle and do not leave your personal items unattended.

-Campus Safety Officers are available from 6:00am-10:00pm Monday-Thursday, 6:00am-10:00pm on Friday and 8:00am- 4:00pm most Saturdays.
-They provide assistance to students acquiring help with, basic first aid, escorting to and from vehicles, and any other help that might be needed.
-Campus Safety offices are located in the main lobby of the Hartford Building.
-They can be reached from the emergency red phones located around campus, at 502.213.7777.
+Campus Safety Officers are available from Monday - Friday, 6:00 AM - 11:00 PM.
+They provide assistance to students seeking help with, basic first aid, escorting to and from vehicles, and any other assistance that might be needed.
+They can be reached at (502) 213-7777.